 It is true that exchange rate movements affect prices.
 However, the pass-through of exchange rate depreciation to inflation is not 1 to 1: a 10% devaluation does not equal an increase in consumer prices by 10%.
 The IMF confirms that the relationship is actually around a 2.5% increase in inflation for a 10% devaluation and that this increase is temporary.
 Remember Egypt?

 The impact of devaluation on food prices, the primary driver of inflation, is also limited.
 In fact, imported food is only 13.3% of the CPI basket.

-There is also the argument that watching the exchange rate matters because we are import dependent.
-That is obviously untrue as the import of goods (physical) and services (invisibles) is only 19.8% to GDP in Nigeria, much lower than 27.8% for Sub-Saharan Africa as at 2019.
+There is also the argument that watching the exchange rate matters because we are import-dependent.
+That is obviously untrue as the import of goods (physical) and services (invisibles) is only 19.8% of GDP in Nigeria, much lower than 27.8% for Sub-Saharan Africa as of 2019.

 This monetary targeting approach follows from economic theory that money supply growth affects inflation (I have discussed this earlier).
 However, modern central banks have left this behind, with inflation-targeting now preferred – this helps Central Banks to manage inflation expectations, which I earlier mentioned is a significant factor driving inflation in Nigeria.
 When Soludo made a briefing on the “Strategic Agenda for the Naira” in August 2007 (almost 14 years ago), he mentioned a transition to inflation targeting by 2009.